Why Is It So *&%# Cold? Come Warm Up In The Answer Vortex

 On the weather reports, we often hear very dramatic wind chill temperatures.
 Is wind chill a scientific thing?

 It's real.
 It's good science: it's based on the exposure of human flesh to apparent temperature.
-Since there's moisture in our skin, it can evaporate, and can actually cool a surface colder than the actual air temperature, and that evaporation is facilitated by the wind.
+Since there's moisture in our skin, it can evaporate and can actually cool a surface colder than the actual air temperature, and that evaporation is facilitated by the wind.

 The ambient air temperature right now in some of these areas is 20 below.
 If there wasn't any wind blowing, it would take a while for frostbite to set in — a few minutes.
 But with the wind, it can set in in a very short period of time because any moisture in your skin, any warmth, is just immediately removed by the wind.

-As far as impacting other non-human things like structures?
+As far as impacting other nonhuman things like structures?
 It doesn't really have an impact.
 It's based on evaporating moisture from skin.

-The Weather Service issued wind-chill warnings and wind-chill advisories across a lot of the Upper Midwest today.
+The weather service issued wind chill warnings and wind chill advisories across a lot of the Upper Midwest today.
 They warn that exposed skin can freeze in as little as five minutes, if the wind chill is 40 to 45 below.

 Note: If you know the temperature and the wind speed, you can calculate the wind chill yourself and amaze all your friends.
-Here is the formula that's used.
+Here is the formula that is used.